 So don’t get too comfy.
 What you’re seeing from your living room couch is just a demo of what’s to come in the world all around us.

-- Watch our “Research Advances Toward Real-time Path Tracing” talk at GTC this week.
+- Watch our “Research Advances Toward Real-time Path Tracing” session on demand.

 - For a deep dive into ray tracing, dig into Ray Tracing Gems and Ray Tracing Gems II.